swiss-art-research-net/docs.swissartresearch/docs/et/built_work.md

 </table>

 These descriptors allow the connection of a built work to its creator and present owner.

 ![!](https://workspace.digitale-diathek.net/confluence/rest/gliffy/1.0/embeddedDiagrams/59c8557c-2a48-4353-8118-98655d27bdf4.png)

 ### Substance

 The analysis and understanding of a built work depends also on our knowledge of its materiality and physical characteristics.
 The category of substance brings together descriptors which are relevant to this form of analysis.
-Particularly, it groups information having to do with the composition and measurable aspects of the built work as object.
+Particularly, it groups information having to do with the composition and measurable aspects of the built work as an object.
 Information regarding the decomposition of the built work into parts is found in the parthood category.

 <table>
   <tr>